-Harrison Middleton University Fellowship in Ideas 2021 for Emerging Scholars (Stipend available)
+Harrison Middleton University Fellowship in Ideas 2023 (stipend available)

 Over the course of nine months, the HMU Fellow in Ideas will:

-- Participate in virtual Socratic discussions with university faculty.
+- Participate in virtual Socratic discussions with university faculty and other Fellows.

 - Contribute two entries to the Harrison Middleton University Blog.